 Walls, floors, furniture, but also soft furnishing, decor and objects of everyday use.
-What I find fascinating, is the constant dialogue between form and function, the challenge to find your own specific and individual balance in it.
+What I find fascinating, is the never ending dialogue between form and function and the challenge to find your own specific and individual balance in it.

 You might know that color preferences, for instance, influence the objects we choose to purchase, the clothes we wear, and the way we adorn our interiors, significantly affecting moods, feelings, and emotions.

 Quality, intensity, even the position and direction of lighting can be thoughtfully used to evoke a specific mood or feeling.

 Proportions and scale of furniture, objects and rooms in general determine the difference between a balanced interior and a cramped or empty space.

 Even materials play a major role in defining the space.

 Natural materials, such as wood, cement, metal, stone, but also cork, clay, micro-cements and resins, right down to linen, wool and cotton, possess an inherent beauty.
 They change with time and often come in a finish that is non repeatable.

 Artificial materials such as vinyl and laminate are known for their ability for resisting wear, stains, odors and bacteria and for their great performances with color and light.

 The fact that all these relate to our living space is intuitive, yet the way they are transferred into principles to design a home or a single room, might not be obvious to the many.